-DIY Linen Apron Cut List
+DIY Linen Pinafore Apron Cut List

-Measure just above your bust line and add 8” or 10” depending on how loose you want your apron to fit.
+Measure just above your bust line and add 8” or 10” depending on how loose you want your pinafore apron to fit.
 Mine was 40” plus 10”.

 Then, decide how long you want your apron to be.
-Measure from the top of your bust line to the bottom of where you want the apron to be.
+Measure from the top of your bust line to the bottom of where you want the apron to fall.
 Add 3” inches to that original measurement.
 So, mine was 33” plus 3”.

 Your main apron piece will be the above-figured measurements so, I started with a rectangle piece of fabric that measured 50 x 36.

 2 shoulder straps that measure 22” x 5”.